jonnor/ESC-CNN-microcontroller/report/report.md

 <!-- `TODO: image of classification problem` -->

 Metrics are used to evaluate how well the model performs at its task.
-Common metrics for classification include:
+Common metrics for classification include
-*Accuracy* - the ratio of correct predictions to total predictions, *Precision* - number of correct positive results divided by the total number of positive predictons, *Recall* (Sensitivity) - number of correct positive results divided by the number of predictions that should have been positive.
+*Accuracy* - the ratio of correct predictions to total predictions, *Precision* - the number of correct positive results divided by the total number of positive predictions, *Recall* (Sensitivity) - the number of correct positive results divided by the number of predictions that should have been positive.

 For a given model there will be a tradeoff between Precision and Recall.
 For binary classification, the range of possible tradeoffs can be evaluated using a